Course Section Links

 We take a look at IP Network addressing and routing, IPV4, IPV6 and CIDR.
 We look at Subnet Masks, Broadcast Addresses and IP address ranges and Classes.

-We look at some of the basic networking commands you need to know, such as ping, nslookup route, netstat and lsof.
+We look at some of the basic networking commands you need to know, such as "ping", "nslookup", "route", "netstat", "ss", "ip a s", "ip r s" and lsof.

 An introduction to configuring Network Interfaces with either static or DHCP assigned addresses.

-- Basic Linux Network Commands Display IP address. dig, nslookup, ping, traceroute, netstat, lsof, netcat, Managing Routes, configuring Static and DHCP IP configurations on interfaces.
+Display IP address. dig, nslookup, ping, traceroute, tracepath, netstat, ss, lsof, netcat, Managing Routes, configuring Static and DHCP IP configurations on interfaces.